Job Specification

 restraints and defense equipment while performing assigned duties.

-instructions, and qualifications in the use and maintenance of firearms,
+practices, instructions, and qualifications in the use of firearms,

 Learns to perform custodial duties in accordance with established

-policies, regulations, and procedures in such a manner as to encourage
+policies, regulations, and procedures to encourage and assist

-and assist persons deprived of their liberty toward complete social
+persons deprived of their liberty toward complete social rehabilitation.

-Attends training in the proper method and procedures to be used in
+Attends training in the proper methods and procedures to be used

-patrolling assigned areas of the buildings and grounds and making
+in patrolling assigned areas of the buildings and grounds and

-periodic counts of inmates and clients; reporting the whereabouts
+learns to make periodic counts of inmates and clients, and report the

 Learns to assist in controlling the general conduct and behavior of

-inmates and clients in accordance with established institution
+inmates and clients according to established institution procedures

-various classification and selection committees processes and related
+Observes and participates in various classification and selection

-Learns to assist in assuring that contraband articles are not concealed
+Learns to assist in ensuring that contraband articles are not concealed

 on the bodies of the inmates and clients or in any part of the institution,

-and that institution property and equipment is kept in clean, safe,
+and that institution property and equipment is kept in a clean, safe,

 and orderly condition.